convince-project/refine-plan/docs/source/tutorials.rst

 Finally, we create our initial ``State`` for the robot and call ``synthesise_exploration_policy``.
 ``synthesise_exploration_policy`` takes a connection string, database, and collection name for a MongoDB instance.
-This is for reading existing data collected for this model.
+This is for reading existing data collected for the model.
-Next it receives the list of robot ``StateFactor`` objects and the list of action node names.
+Next it receives the ``StateFactor`` objects and a list of action node names.
-After that it receives a parameter which describes the size of the ensemble models used within MAX.
+After that it receives a parameter describing the size of the ensemble models used for MAX.
-It is not recommended to select a value above 10.
+We recommend a value less than or equal to 10.
 After that, the exploration episode length is passed in.
 The last two parameters are the enabled conditions for each action node and the robot's initial state.